iluwatar/java-design-patterns/layered-architecture/README.md

 ---
-title: "Layered Architecture Design Pattern: Benefits, Examples, and Use Cases"
+title: "Layered Architecture Pattern in Java: Building Scalable and Maintainable Applications"
+shortTitle: Layered Architecture
 description: "Explore the Layered Architecture design pattern in Java.
 Learn its benefits, real-world examples, use cases, and how it enhances maintainability and scalability in enterprise applications."
 category: Architectural
 language: en